 Studies that identified the factors of treatment dosage and taking isotretinoin with food with relapse

 A 2012 article published in The Journal of Clinical and Aesthetic Dermatology spoke briefly about the importance of patients taking isotretinoin with food.
 The authors wrote that patients taking isotretinoin on an empty stomach will not be proper absorb the full dose.
-Therefore, a patient who is not properly absorbing isotretinoin will not receive the proper does, and that could potentially increase the chance of relapse.17
+Therefore, a patient who is not properly absorbing isotretinoin will not receive the proper dose, and that could potentially increase the chance of relapse.19

 Do People Need Maintenance Therapy after Isotretinoin?

 Often, dermatologists prescribe other acne medications as a maintenance therapy following isotretinoin treatment.
 Patients using a maintenance therapy may topically apply adapalene, benzoyl peroxide, retinoids, or combinations of these medications to keep acne at bay.
-Scientists have found that continuing a maintenance therapy after isotretinoin is the best way to prevent an acne relapse.
-However, this points to the reality that to keep acne at bay after isotretinoin, ongoing medication may be required.
+However, this points to the reality that to stay clear of acne after isotretinoin, ongoing medication may be required.

 A 2013 study published in Dermatology studied 70 patients with moderate acne to determine if a maintenance therapy prevented relapse after isotretinoin treatment.
 This study found that only 2.94% of patients experienced an acne relapse if they used adapalene and benzoyl peroxide daily for one year following isotretinoin treatment.
 Although this study did not look past one year, it still reported much lower rates of relapse than previous studies lacking a maintenance therapy.3